Advice

 6. Pick an investment account for retirement savings.

-Selecting an appropriate investment vehicle, such as superannuation funds, a self-managed super funds (SMSF), or investment bond, is vital.
+Selecting an appropriate investment vehicle, such as superannuation funds, self-managed super funds (SMSF), investment bonds, or retirement accounts is vital.
 Any selected investment should align with your risk tolerance and financial objectives while considering potential investment returns.

 7. Start saving for retirement.